-Considering how many warehouses there are in the U.S. (more than 7,000 in 2011, latest statistics we could find) as well as the number of people who work in warehouses (more than 145,000 workers in 2011), it’s amazing there aren’t more warehouse accidents each year
+Considering how many warehouses there are in the U.S. (more than 400,000) as well as the number of people who work in warehouses (more than 827,000 workers in 2018), it’s amazing there aren’t more warehouse accidents each year

 Here are some interesting facts regarding accidents and safety within the warehouse environment.

-- 100 people are killed in those forklift accidents each year.
+90 people are killed in those forklift accidents each year.
 Forklift accidents that result in serious injury total 34,900 annually.

 When it comes to pallet jack failure, the seven top causes are: damage from the forklift, racks overloaded, racks with altered configurations, a change in operation (such as rearrangement), not using the equipment correctly, buying a smaller rack capacity in order to save money, and faulty equipment.

 How much can a worker injury cost a company?
 According to the National Safety Council, the average direct cost to a company is $38,000 and $150,000 in indirect costs.

 Top 10 areas in which OSHA issues citations: forklifts, hazard communication, electrical/wiring methods, electrical/system design, guarding floor and wall openings and holes, exits, mechanical power transmission, respiratory protection, lockout/tagout, and portable fire extinguishers.

 An OSHA fine can cost a company up to $7,000 for “minor” infractions, up to $70K for repeat offenders.